-You might be wondering: How do I create a kitchen assistant CV that stands out from the competition?
-Don’t worry—we’ve got you covered.
-We offer a variety of helpful resources, including professional CV examples and easy-to-follow guides to simplify the process.
+You might be wondering: How do I write a kitchen assistant CV that stands out from the competition?
+Don’t worry – I’ve got you covered.
+You’ll find a variety of helpful resources here, including professional CV examples and easy-to-follow guides to simplify the process.

-In the following sections, we’ll walk you through everything you need to know about crafting your kitchen assistant CV, including:
+In the following sections, I’ll walk you through everything you need to know about creating your kitchen assistant CV, including:

 • Kitchen assistant CV sample